ljyoung79/School_District_Analysis_Challenge/README.md

 •	% of Passing Reading goes down by .29 of a %

 •	% Overall Passing goes down by .32 of a %

+##Summary:

+Removing the 9th graders’ math and reading scores from Thomas High school did not affect very much.
+They were the #2 school in both analyses.

+It did not change the district level analysis in the following categories:

+•	Scores by school spending

+•	Scores by school size

+•	Scores by school type

+It did affect both the District and school level at Thomas High School in the following areas:

+•	Average Math and Reading scores

+•	% Passing in Math and Reading

+•	% Overall Passing

+Most of all it affected the 9th grade information since all scores and percentages were removed from Thomas and replaced with NaN.